 4) Diabetes induces hormonal changes.

-Diabetes can also cause severe hormonal imbalances, which, in the case of women, unfortunately leads to hair loss.
+Diabetes hair loss is also caused by several hormonal imbalances in the case of women.
 Ever heard of the term telogen effluvium?
 It specifically includes hair loss due to drastic hormonal changes.
-This means that healthy hair in the growth phase get pushed prematurely into the resting phase, causing an abundance of shedding.
+This means that healthy hair in the growth phase gets pushed prematurely into the resting phase, causing an abundance of shedding.

 Protect your health (and your hair!)